zenfuse/zenfuse.js/www/docs/basics/creating-instance.md

 const bitglobal = new BitGlobal.spot();
 ```

-The `spot` method definig only spot market instance.
+The `spot` method defining only spot market instance.

 :::note in development